OCA/report-print-send/printer_zpl2/README.rst

 This module extends the **Report to printer** (``base_report_to_printer``) module to add a ZPL II label printing feature.

+Key features include:
+* Design labels with components like text, barcodes, boxes, lines and images
+* Support for GS1-128 barcodes with configurable Application Identifiers (AIs)
+* Automatic data formatting according to GS1 specifications
+* Unit of measure conversion for weight-based AIs

 This module is meant to be used as a base for module development, and does not provide a GUI on its own.
 See below for more details.